Behavioral Systems Architecture — since 2009

 The Drive Method – Roman Rackwitz

-In "The Drive Method," Roman Rackwitz decodes the mechanisms behind sustainable performance.
+Roman Rackwitz decodes the mechanisms of sustainable performance.
 No myths, no motivational speeches, just architecture.

 How to build engagement that survives even when external rewards disappear.
-A practical guide for those who want to design systems, not symptoms.
+A practical book for those who want to design systems rather than symptoms.

-"Engaginglab gave us the decisive ideas around gamifying our business model at a critical stage of development.
-I'm very grateful."
+"Engaginglab gave us the decisive ideas around the gamification of our business model at a critical stage of development.
+I am very grateful."

 Carsten SudhoffCEO CircularSociety & Chairman sqiyo AG

-"Roman knows gamification inside and out, back to front and upside down.
-It's clear that he lives it."
+"Roman knows gamification inside out, back to front and upside down.
+It is clear that he lives it."

 Nick TyrellCEO Osney Media

-"With targeted questions and his relaxed style, Roman managed to bring all participants on board and arrive at clear, actionable results."
+"Through targeted questions and his relaxed manner, Roman succeeded in bringing all participants up to speed and arriving at comprehensible results."

 Daniel Wanschalöm JankeTechnical Co-Founder BRIVE